-The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden, Honorin Hamard and Sam Jobard.
-Dav started flying when he was 12 years old and has accumulated a wealth of experience in competition flying, XC and paraglider design.
+The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden, Honorin Hamard, Emilia Plak and Alex Mateos.
+Dav has a wealth of experience in competition flying, XC, XAlps and paraglider design.
 Luc, a dedicated XC and competition addict has a background in naval architecture.
 Fred, our resident geek is a mathematician, mechanical engineer and vol Biv specialist.
 Russ is a competition pilot and test pilot with 1000s of hours testing experience.
-World and European champion Honorin is a naturally talented pilot who has been flying since he was 13 years old.
-Sam designs and develops our range of harnesses, he has a great deal of experience both flying paragliders and designing harnesses.
-Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design, development and testing process.
+Honorin has been flying since he was 13, naturally talented, he has already become world champion.
+Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design and testing process.